sameepsi/Audits/ParsecPresale.md

 My final recommendation would be to pay more attention to the external functions which are called from the contract.

 * I will also recommend to not put commented code.
 Because of commented code certain portion of the contract is useless and hence the contract is not ready for deployment.

+* The contract has 'Speed Bumps' which allows for sometime to recover in case of attacks.

+* The contract check for the modifiers very proficiently.

+* The use modifiers in the functions and state variables are explicitly specified which increases the readability of the contract and makes it more trustworthy.

+* It will be good if contract will have a circuit breaker to stop contract execution in case of any emergency or attacks[link](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality).